 A case of collapsing on the field while playing pickleball (illustrative photo).

-In recent times, it has not been uncommon for people to be hospitalized while playing sports.
+In recent times, it has not been uncommon for people to be hospitalized while playing sports .

-Dr. Doan Du Manh, member of the Vietnam Vascular Disease Association, shared: Strokes while playing sports are mainly in patients with blood pressure problems, cardiovascular diseases, and overexertion causing the disease to recur and lead to stroke.
+Dr. Doan Du Manh, member of the Vietnam Vascular Disease Association, shared: Strokes while playing sports mainly occur in patients with blood pressure problems, cardiovascular diseases, and overexertion causing the disease to recur and lead to stroke.

 About 80% of stroke cases while playing sports are people with pre-existing cardiovascular disease.
-Many people know about the disease but subjectively think it is mild, but some people have the disease but have not discovered it because they do not go to the doctor, or the doctor is not the right specialist so it is not discovered.
+Many people know about the disease but subjectively think it is mild, but some people have the disease but have not discovered it because they do not go to the doctor, or the doctor is not the right specialist so it is not detected.

 Before practicing any sport, people need to proactively meet with a sports doctor or physical trainer for advice and screening to see if there are any underlying diseases such as heart disease, lung disease or family history of heart, lung, blood pressure, musculoskeletal problems.
 If there are any abnormalities, they will be advised to choose the appropriate exercise and exercise amount to avoid unfortunate consequences.